 This week’s best fashion poll is up.
 Please cast your votes and discuss your choice.
-To cast your vote, click here or on the below image with is just a few outfits in this weeks poll.
-Voting closes on May 16.
-The winner of last week’s poll winner was Queen Letizia with 13 votes.
+To cast your vote, click here or on the below image of a few outfits in this week’s poll.
+Voting closes on October 17.